eroots/gams/readme.rst

 * pyqt
 * geoh5py

-Installing GAMS through pip+Git will result in these libraries being installed in your current python environment.
+Installing GAMS through pip + git will result in these libraries being installed in your current python environment.

 Getting Started
 ====